felix-lang/felix/doc/packages/gc.rst

       *$1 = p;
       """ requires property "needs_gc";

-    //$ Put a new shape record into the global list.
+    //$ Create a new shape record.
     //$ This routine constructs a new shape record on the heap.
     //$ It fills in some of the data based on the type.
-    //$ It links the new record into the shape list.
     //$ Then it stores the shape at the user specified address.
     //$ Since the shape is represented in Felix by a pointer,
     //$ subsequent modifications carry through to the linked shape object.